OTC Drug Compliance | Drug Identification Number DIN in North America

 Gummies

 Our Canadian OTC Regulatory Experts are backed with extensive knowledge and years of experience.
-We offer OTC compliance consulting services for all types of companies to lessen the regulatory risk and assure a speedy way for the launch of your OTC drug.
+We offer OTC compliance consulting services for all types of companies to lessen regulatory risk and assure a speedy way for the launch of your OTC drug.

-Frequently Asked Questions - OTC Drugs & DIN Numbers
+Frequently Asked Questions

 OTC stands for “Over-The-Counter”.
 Non-prescription drugs, also called over-the-counter drugs, are health products that can be bought without a doctor’s prescription.
 Canada regulates these types of products to ensure they are safe for use and reduce health risks to the public.